 “NTCA also appreciates the efforts of Chairman Pallone (D-N.J.), and Reps.
 Walden (R-Ore.), Matsui (D-Calif.), and Guthrie (R-Ky.) to address communications supply chain security in a measured and thoughtful manner.
 We support more effective steps to manage risks in our nation’s communications networks, but this bill also rightly recognizes the need to ensure providers using equipment subsequently found to present such risks have the resources to remove and replace prohibited equipment.

 “Finally, NTCA appreciates the efforts of Congress in seeking to reauthorize provisions that are important in promoting access to video content for users nationwide.
 At the same time, we believe additional measures are necessary to address a broken and antiquated retransmission consent regime that fails to reflect today’s video marketplace.
-We look forward to working with members of Congress to update a 30-year-old law and promote a more vibrant, open, and competitive video marketplace.”
+We look forward to working with Rep. Doyle (D-Pa.) and his colleagues on the Committee to update a 30-year-old law and promote a more vibrant, open, and competitive video marketplace.”